njonsson/cape/README.markdown

     require 'cape'

     Cape do
-      # Create Capistrano recipes for the Rake task 'foo' or for the tasks in the
+      # Create Capistrano recipes for the Rake task 'foo' and/or for the tasks in the
       # 'foo' namespace.
       mirror_rake_tasks :foo
     end

-### Mirror Rake tasks that require Capistrano recipe options and environment variables
+### Mirror Rake tasks that require Capistrano recipe options and/or environment variables

 Cape lets you specify options used for defining Capistrano recipes.
 You can also specify remote environment variables to be set when running Rake tasks.
 Note that Cape statements must be executed within a `Cape` block.